India to hit U.S. with retaliatory tariffs

 India termed that "unfortunate" and vowed to uphold its national interests.

-India initially issued an order in June last year to raise import taxes as high as 120% on a slew of U.S. items, incensed by Washington's refusal to exempt it from higher steel and aluminum tariffs.
+India initially issued an order in June last year to raise import taxes as high as 120 percent on a slew of U.S. items, incensed by Washington's refusal to exempt it from higher steel and aluminum tariffs.

 But New Delhi repeatedly delayed raising tariffs as the two nations engaged in trade talks.
 Trade between them stood at about $142.1 billion in 2018.